n8n-io/n8n-docs/docs/langchain/access-langchain.md

 You need to create a new account.
 This is separate to your existing n8n Cloud account.

 n8n offers a 14-day free trial to try AI.

+## Send feedback, join the conversation, and get help

+Send feedback to ai@n8n.io.

+Workshops and discussion of LangChain in n8n are on [Discord](https://discord.gg/bAt54txhHg){:target=_blank .external-link}.
+Join to share your projects and discuss ideas with the community.

+Support is available on the [forum](https://community.n8n.io/){:target=_blank .external-link}.